abwajidjamali/abwajidjamali/README.md

-### Abdul Wajid — Solana Smart Contract Engineer
+## Abdul Wajid — Solana Smart Contract Engineer

----

 I build smart contracts that go live on mainnet.

-Worked as a Solana Engineer at a Web3 startup.
+Worked as a Solana Engineer at a web3 startup.

-Top-Rated freelancer on Upwork, with 100% JSS.
+Top rated freelancer on Upwork, with 100% JSS.

 ---

-**What I've built:**
+**What I have built:**

 - SimpleLinker is a cross chain messaging and token transfer project connecting Solana and EVM chains.
 At BEATOZ job, I own the Solana side, designed and built the smart contracts that power it.
 - SolShield is a static analysis tool for Solana program security written in Rust.
 It detects missing signer checks, integer overflow/underflow, missing owner checks, missing PDA bump validation and much more.